EthanRBradford/ForrestBradford.com/platform.md

 #x subtitle:
 background-image: url("/assets/images/cover platform.jpg")
 ---
-<b>Environment:</b>  We must act now on making changes to stave off the negative effects Global Warming will have on our children and future generations.
+<b>Environment:</b>  We must act now to stave off the negative effects Global Warming will have on our children and future generations.

-<b>Unions:</b>  We must protect unions and do what we can to build public trust in unions.
-Unite with those in Boston doing what they can to diminish the latest JANUS decision aimed at destroying unions.
+<b>Unions:</b>  We must protect unions and do what we can to re-build public confidence and trust in them.
+They are crucial to a free democracy. <a href="/Unions.html">Read More</a>

 <b>Freedom of the Press:</b>   Designed after the formation of our country whose purpose is to develop a well-informed citizenry.
 Having a well-informed Citizenry makes for a strong democracy.